nim-lang/Nim/doc/manual.rst

 transformations on it and return the transformed AST.
 This can be used to add custom language features and implement `domain specific languages`:idx:.

-Macro invocation is a case where semantic analyis does **not** entirely proceed top to bottom and left to right.
+Macro invocation is a case where semantic analysis does **not** entirely proceed top to bottom and left to right.
 Instead, semantic analysis happens at least
 twice: